Aquanty/rtd-hgs/docs/source/index.rst

 #. **k_C** Fitting parameter [-].

+| The default equation used to compute the bulk thermal conductivity is
+  Equation :ref:
-The default equation used to compute the bulk thermal conductivity is Equation :ref:`eq:thermalk_arithmetic` .
-If that instruction is specified, the thermal conductivity of the porous medium is instead computed with Equation :ref:`eq:thermalk_nonlin` .
+| .
+If that instruction is specified, the thermal conductivity of the
+  porous medium is instead computed with Equation :ref:
+| .

 --------------